404 East 3rd Street | Architect: Clarence Johnston | Built: 1898 | Lost: 1967

-The first addition was made in 1911, and a facility for X-rays was added the following year — the same year the St. Mary’s School of Nursing graduated its first class.
+A 75-bed addition was made in 1912, along with facility for X-rays.
+That same year the St. Mary’s School of Nursing graduated its first class.
 (That school is now an apartment building, and today in Duluth students can learn nursing at the College of St. Scholastica, another Benedictine organization.)
-St. Mary’s doubled its patient capacity in 1922 when a six-story addition went up.
+St. Mary’s doubled its patient capacity in 1921 when a six-story addition went up.

 The 1950s saw further growth, first with a psychiatric unit in 1955 and again in 1957 when a nine-story wing was added.
+In 1967 the original portion of the 1898 hospital was torn down.
 Many more buildings have since been added, including a towering parking ramp that was completed in 2006.
-The hospital’s campus now covers several city blocks, and that doesn’t include various clinics in Duluth, Superior, Hermantown, and the Iron Range.